Go-Out.ma

 9. Souks of Marrakech

 Why we love it: The labyrinthine souks are a shopper's paradise overflowing with hand-woven carpets, artisan pottery, and intricate lanterns.
 It’s a sensory explosion that is uniquely Moroccan.
 Practical info: Always prepare to bargain!
 Prices vary widely.
-Our tip: Ask locals for directions – they might point you towards hidden treasures.
+Our tip: Ask locals for directions – they might point you towards treasures.

 10. Hivernage District